dimovnike/go-jwks-server/README.md

         set max-age in the cache-control header in seconds, set to 0 to disable caching (default 1h0m0s) -http-idle-timeout duration
-        the maximum amount of time to wait for the next request when keep-alives are enabled -http-max-header-bytes int
+        the maximum amount of time to wait for the next request when keep-alives are enabled -http-keys-endpoint string
+        the endpoint to serve the keys (default "/keys") -http-max-header-bytes int
         the maximum number of bytes the server will read parsing the request headers, including the request line (default 1048576)
   -http-read-header-timeout duration